 On March 17, everyone loves celebrating the Irish.
-They put on their green outfit , go to parades, and drink green beer.
+They put on their green outfits , go to parades, and drink green beer.
 However, when I was younger, I recall some kids wearing red or orange because they were Italian.
 To me, intentionally ignoring a green shirt for the red was not being very friendly!

 Grandma, as we all know, loves her Irish heritage.
 She had her wall of Irish plaques, and she would greet us that morning by saying, “Éirinn go Brách.”
 I am not certain if she knew what it meant (Ireland forever) or if she just knew it was an Irish expression.